-- 4.91 Residential conversions can have significant sustainability and regeneration benefits, and can help to preserve local character in both urban and rural locations.
-The Council will generally support such proposals where there will be a positive contribution to sustainable development. - 4.92 Applicants are encouraged to consider the potential impacts of reconverting multiple residential dwellings back to a single dwelling on meeting local housing needs and the effect this may have on any potential imbalances in the local housing market. - 4.93 Houses in Multiple Occupation (HMOs) can help to address the housing needs of single people.
+- 4.91 Houses in Multiple Occupation (HMOs) can help to address the housing needs of single people.
 However large concentrations of HMOs in a small area can impact on the character of a residential area and give rise to an inappropriate mix of residents.
 This has been the case in Morecambe where many HMOs have been created as a result of unauthorised and sub-standard adaptations of former hotels and guest houses.
 Furthermore, areas of Lancaster have seen high concentrations of HMO's which can have a negative effect on local amenity.
-Therefore, proposals that fall outside of permitted development rights and therefore require planning permission will not be accepted. - 4.94 Proposal for residential conversions through the re-use of disused buildings in isolated rural locations (such as isolated field barns) are dealt with by Policies DM4 and DM49 of this DPD.
+Therefore, proposals that fall outside of permitted development rights and therefore require planning permission will not be accepted. - 4.92 Proposal for residential conversions through the re-use of disused buildings in isolated rural locations (such as isolated field barns) are dealt with by Policies DM4 and DM49 of this DPD.